 Since the penalties for violating a protective order may be harsh, contacting a domestic violence attorney in Arlington VA might prove critical.

 As a reputable law firm, NOVA Criminal Attorney understands the rules and legalities associated with domestic violence cases.
-Criminal attorney Jad Sarsour’s many-years experience allows him to see your side of the story that deserves to be heard.
+Criminal attorney Jad Sarsour’s many years of experience allows him to see your side of the story that deserves to be heard.